nerfthisdev/fp-lab-4/README.md

 - `cmd ?cwd prog args` -> `run` on a quoted argument list
 - `bin ?cwd prog args` -> `stdout` convenience for `cmd`
 - `cd dir` and `pwd ()` helpers
+- `echo s` -> prints an OCaml string with a newline

 Example: